Su1kii/Su1kii/README.md

 ## 🚧 Current Build — FitTrack Pro

 Production-grade fitness and nutrition API.
-Designing for 20M users from day one, building toward that design systematically.
+Designing with scalability in mind from day one, building toward that design systematically.

 **What's done:**
 - ✅ RFC 7807 error contracts across all endpoints — no inconsistent error shapes, no leaking stack traces